NithinKalidas/Appian/Generic.md

 ## 30. What is Use case of Customisation file what is environment constant?

-## 31. How to deploy and group to higher environment?
+## 31. How to deploy group to higher environment?
 Will Group Id Changes when we deploy to higher environment?
 Groups need to configured manually, (NR)

-## 32. How will you send document to external systems?

 ## 33. How to deploy service account to higher environment to higher environment?